Prawongso/DeepLearning.github.io/README.md

 ### Rule
 - we should add comment in our code's line explaining what it do.
-- this repo should only be shared to Vincent, Marco and our professor.
+- this repo should only be only modified Vincent, Marco and our professor.